 - Spanish – Annie Hesp

-- Theatre Arts – Susanna Rinehart
+- Theatre Arts – Natasha Staley

 Internships are one of the great ways to get experience in your field.
-Career and professional development office offers resources for students looking to connect with companies.
+Career and Professional Development office offers resources for students looking to connect with companies.
 Some of these include:

-Career and professional development office and the departments of the college offer career and internship fairs for students to meet and network with employers each semester.
+Career and Professional Development office and the departments of the college offer career and internship fairs for students to meet and network with employers each semester.

 For the latest information, see the schedule here.

 Katarzyna Goebel, English

 I interned for a full-service law firm in Pittsburgh, PA.
 I learned a lot about working in a large law firm and I had the opportunity to network with practicing attorneys.
 This experience helped me make the decision to pursue law school.